AI-HELP/sdk-ios-example/README.md

-# AIHelp iOS SDK Samples
+# AIHelp iOS SDK Example

-This reposirory contains all code examples of AIHelp iOS SDK v2.1.0.
+This reposirory contains all code examples of AIHelp iOS latest SDK.

 With this sample project, you can learn how to integrated AIHelp into a real project.